How Long Do Edibles Last?

 One of the more frustrating aspects of consuming edibles is that they aren't created equal.
 A 10mg edible made by one brand may produce the desired effects while another brand falls short.
 When trying to figure out how long edibles last, it's best to understand bioavailability and dosage, which are critical components in creating the desired effects.

-Several variables play their part in altering experiences.
-Some factors, like body composition, are the same here as when assessing the effects' longevity.
+Several variables may play a role in altering experiences.
+Some factors, like body composition, are the same when assessing longevity's effects.
 Other factors play a role, especially if you've recently eaten, which tends to lessen the effects.
-The strain and method consumed can also play their part--be sure to learn about the plant profile before consuming.
+The strain, infusion type, and method in which it was consumed may also play their part.
+CBD has been shown to have greater bioavailability when combined with just 0.2% of THC.3

-The type of cannabis product you eat can affect bioavailability of THC.
+The type of cannabis product you eat can affect the bioavailability of THC.

 SEE ALSO: A Visual Guide to Weed Measurements and Prices